moosichu/resetera_programming_ot/OP.md

+# Discord

+Quote [the post linked here](https://www.resetera.com/posts/462255/) to reveal the link to the Discord.

 # What is programming?

 [quote] Computer programming (often shortened to programming) is a process that leads from an original formulation of a computing problem to executable computer programs.
 Programming involves activities such as analysis, developing understanding, generating algorithms, verification of requirements of algorithms including their correctness and resources consumption, and implementation (commonly referred to as coding) of algorithms in a target programming language. [/quote]